UCL-CATL/cosy-pupil-server/README.md

 ZeroMQ pattern.
 In our case cosy-pupil-client runs on another computer running a real-time Matlab program.

-The Pupil Remote plugin needs to be enabled in Pupil Capture.
 Pupil Capture publishes a stream of information with ZeroMQ, with the Publisher-Subscriber communication pattern.
 The external-recorder creates a subscriber and reads the messages.

-The external-recorder sends requests to the Pupil Capture software, via the Pupil Remote plugin, to start and stop the recording (Pupil Capture records more data than external-recorder, so it's better to start the recording on Pupil Capture too).
+The external-recorder also sends requests to the Pupil Capture software, via the Pupil Remote plugin, to start and stop the recording (Pupil Capture records more data than external-recorder, so it's better to start the recording on Pupil Capture too).
 This uses the Request-Reply ZeroMQ pattern.